Virus fear offsetting vaccine news

 10yr Tsy yields, whilst broadly range trading, rose overnight following a weak 20yr auction, also reflective of a limited rush to safety and the spectre of persistent issuance.
 More broadly though, with a lengthier time horizon in mind, a reminder of the diminishing importance of Treasuries in portfolios, with the end result being risk for little reward, yields can head to 0, perhaps negative but on the flipside, inflation can surprise to the upside (it’s not set in stone but the building blocks are there).
 Although at some point the Fed would clearly step in and cap yields so as not to quash the fragile recovery.
 This dynamic has implications for traditional 60:40 allocations – it’s time to find a new hedge – as we have written several times since earlier this year where we have suggested larger weightings to real assets (Precious metals, Agricultural commodities, Base metals, and even Bitcoin).
 Traditional allocation models are shifting (or should be shifting) as fiat debasement continues and the opportunity cost of holding non yielding assets is diminished in the current environment.
 And there is little doubt that central banks will continue to deploy ammo whilst their targets remain a long way off.

 Despite the overnight action, markets generally continue to climb the “wall of worry”, looking towards the light at the end of the tunnel, which is shining a lot brighter with the reduced political uncertainty and recent vaccine news.
 Although the good news on vaccines comes now with a diminishing marginal impact following initial burst of positivity.
 The big kicker has been the vaccines are higher than people expected in terms of efficacy.
 Giving equity markets more broadly the luxury of glossing over near-term risks and focussing on the prospects of vaccine rollout and activity normalising next year.
-Hence, we continue to remain constructive on a more medium-term outlook and focus on using any corrections to add to reopening trades (E.g. Cyclicals, small caps, commodities, emerging markets).
+Hence, we continue to remain constructive on a medium-term outlook and focus on using any corrections to add to reopening trades (E.g. Cyclicals, small caps, commodities, emerging markets - Countries whose economies have been hit hardest that will benefit most like Mexico (EWW), Brazil (EWZ), or Thailand (THD) where the pending reopening will have most delta. ).
 On the sentiment side, despite US indices perched close to all-time highs, complacency is far from records.
 Equity-fund flows have not been positive on the week since September and investors are still positioned for heightened volatility.
 The gap between 3-month and 1-month implied vol has climbed since the beginning of November as investors continue to price risk in the coming months with uncertainty over a fiscal package and a winter of COVID-19 weighs.
+Thus keeping the dollar down, emerging markets, commodities, stocks and cyclicals bullish trends in play.

 Of course, vaccine news doesn’t mean we are out of the woods.
 The rollout will be some way off and there are clearly hurdles to manufacture and deliver.
 The pending vaccine also doesn’t change the fact that in the immediate term there is huge community spread in Europe and US and shutdowns/increasing restrictions are incrementally ongoing.
 This will undermine the economic rebound, particularly in the US with no co-ordinated public health plan until the Biden administration takes office and the ongoing stimulus stalemate a hurdle, which has the capacity to roil risk assets in the short term.
 No doubt a challenging period ahead for the real economy.